bodleian/image-processing/docs/jp2_colour_management.rst

 Recommendations
 ---------------

 When using JP2 for preservation, preserve the original colour space where possible and keep it embedded in the JP2.
-To ensure the broadest possible compatibility while retaining a wide colour gamut, we recommend that the colour profile in your source TIFFs are Adobe 1998.
+To ensure the broadest possible compatibility while retaining a wide colour gamut, we recommend that the colour profile in your source TIFFs is Adobe RGB 1998.
 This will allow for the best colour representation through TIFF to JPEG 2000, and should display correctly in modern browsers.

 Supported RGB colour profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~